 Unpack the tulip bulbs as soon as you receive them.
-Most specialty bulb suppliers like Brecks Bulbs or Blooming Bulbs will ship tulip bulbs to customers at the proper time of fall planting, regardless of when in the year the order was placed.
+Most specialty bulb suppliers will ship tulip bulbs to customers at the proper time of fall planting, regardless of when the year the order was placed.
 Bulbs are generally stored just above freezing, around 34°-38°F (1°-3°C), in commercial climate-controlled storage prior to shipping.

-In Zones 3-8, plant the bulbs outdoors immediately after receiving them.
+Plant the bulbs outdoors in Zones 3-8 immediately after receiving them.
 If waiting for the weekend or another opportune planting time, store the unpacked bulbs in a cool spot (around 40°-60°F (4°-16°C)) that has good air circulation.

-In Zones 9-10, tulip bulbs must be chilled artificially (a process called vernalization) to stimulate growth.
+In Zones 9-10, tulip bulbs must be chilled artificially to stimulate growth.
 This process is best done in a spare refrigerator.
 Start by making sure there are no fruits or vegetables of any kind in the fridge, as they produce a gas that can harm flower buds.
 Set the temperature to 45° (7°C) or lower.
 Vernalization at temperatures above 48°F can lead to tulip plants that grow leaves but no flowers.
-Chill tulip bulbs for 8-10 weeks prior to planting outdoors.
+Chill tulip bulbs for 8-12 weeks prior to planting outdoors.

-Choose a planting spot with full sun exposure, meaning that the future leaves of the tulip plant should be able to receive 6-8 hours of direct sunlight per day.
+Choose a planting spot with full sun exposure, meaning that the tulip plant’s future leaves should receive 6-8 hours of direct sunlight per day.
 Tulips also grow best in soil that drains out excess water easily.
 Avoid planting them in heavy clay soil or areas where water tends to pool after rainfall.
 Where soil is nutrient-poor, a bulb fertilizer can be mixed into the soil prior to placing the bulb.

 Tulip bulbs can also be planted in pots, whether for bulb forcing or simply for a planter tulip garden.
-While these bulbs can be a little bit higher maintenance than in-ground bulbs, they have the benefit of portability (and also make splendid springtime gifts).
+While these bulbs can require a little bit more maintenance than in-ground bulbs, they have the benefit of portability (and also make splendid springtime gifts).

 Start by finding a deep planter that’s at least 12″ (30 cm) wide.
 Tulip bulbs are generally planted 6″ deep, so shallow planters tend not to work well for these bulbs.
-Look instead for a planter more like 10″ deep, so that a bed of 2″-4″ of well-draining soil can be placed in the bottom of the pot for the bulbs to sit on.
+Look instead for a planter that is more like 10″ deep so that a bed of 2″-4″ of well-draining soil can be placed in the bottom of the pot for the bulbs to sit on.

 Place a base of potting mix on the bottom of the planter pot before placing the bulbs.
-Usually 2″ is sufficient, but more can be placed if the pot is particularly deep.
+Usually, 2″ is sufficient, but more can be placed in the pot, which is particularly deep.
 Most potting soils contain a starter fertilizer, but if not, a bulb fertilizer can be mixed into the potting mix.

-Tulip bulbs can be planted very close together in a planter pot, but they should not be actually touching each other if possible.
+Tulip bulbs can be planted very close together in a planter pot, but they should not actually touch each other if possible.
 Fill the pot up with potting soil up to about an inch below the top of the pot.
 Water the planted pot thoroughly.